 Sierra Leone has experienced two brief periods in its history in which it appeared at least superficially, that state consolidation was taking place, and that the country was on a path away from fragility and towards greater stability and peaceful development.
-These are: immediately following independence in 1961 until the first military coup in 1967; and in the contemporary period after the end of the civil war in 2002 until the Ebola crisis of 2014.
-In the earlier period, institutions such as the judiciary, a civil aviation authority, and a national university took form in ways that suggested the emergence of a modern state apparatus.
-In the latter period, we see independent state institutions such as Audit Services, and for the recently concluded General Elections, the National Electoral Commission take a stand for good governance and accountability, along with a free and vocal press, suggesting that the social contract between the citizenry and the Government could and would be enforced.
+These were the period immediately following independence in 1961 until the first military coup in 1967, and the contemporary period after the end of the civil war in 2002 until the Ebola crisis of 2014.
+In the earlier period, institutions such as the judiciary, the civil service, a civil aviation authority, and a national university took form in ways that suggested the emergence of a modern state apparatus.
+In the latter period, we see independent state institutions such as Audit Services emerged; a free and vocal press became evident; and for the recently concluded General Elections, the National Electoral Commission took a stand for good governance and accountability.
+This also suggested that the social contract between the citizenry and the Government could and would be enforced.
 In both periods, the economy (at least at first) grew robustly.
 And both periods were kicked off by substantially free and peaceful democratic elections - in 1961 accompanied by celebrations in the streets, and in 2002 accompanied once again by celebrations, and also by a seemingly rapid process of accountability for war crimes, forgiveness, and return to normalcy.